Skip to main content

 Dispatcher

 There are 2 ways we can get access to our HelloHelper class.
 In this step we'll access it directly using Namespacing.
-When we later look at dependency injection we'll change the code to use the alternative method of getting it instantiated via a HelperFactory class.
+When we later look at Dependency Injection we'll change the code to use the alternative method of getting it instantiated via a HelperFactory class.

 mod_hello/src/Dispatcher/Dispatcher.php